alejandro945/ice-fibonacci/README.md

 **The implementation of part I will be in the callback-part-I branch, to go to this branch do clcik <a href="https://github.com/alejandro945/ice-fibonacci/tree/callback-part-I">hear</a>**

+**To see the analysis and the conclusion reached after automating the process go to the following <a href="./docs/Analisis del TimeOut - No concurrencia.pdf">link<a>**

 **Important remark:** In order to run the bash scripts, you must have the bash package installed. **sshpass**.
 If you are on a Linux operating system, run:

 ```bash